Body odour and sexual attraction: Insects

 Insects use extremely sensitive receptors to detect pheromone signals.
 Each pheromone signal can elicit a distinct response based on the gender and social status of the recipient.
 In insects, sex pheromones can be detected in very minute concentrations in the environment.
 Insect sex pheromones, usually released by the female to lure a male, are vital in the process by which insects locate each other for mating.
 The main purpose of releasing these sex pheromones is to attract a partner from a distance, however the sex pheromones also serve to evoke a courtship response and sexually excite the male prior to copulation.
 Male insects can also release sex pheromones, but this is only for the purpose of sexually exciting the female, making her more receptive to the male's advances.
 Generally, the majority of insects are sensitive and selective to the sex pheromone of their own species.

-Insects make use of two classes of pheromone signals; the pheromones that induce immediate or releaser effects (for example, aggression or mating behaviours) and those that elicit long-lasting or ‘primer’ effects, such as physiological and hormonal changes.
+Insects make use of two classes of pheromone signals; the pheromones that induce immediate or releaser effects (for example, aggression or mating behaviours) and those that elicit long-lasting or 'primer' effects, such as physiological and hormonal changes.

 There is a significant amount of research supporting body odour and sexual attraction in insects.
-Observations and laboratory experiments of Culiseta inornata, identified a chemical substance involved in mating behavior, when exposed to this scent the male mosquitos were found to attempt sex with dead females and when exposed to the scent of virgin females, the males showed increased sexual activity through excited flight, searching and attempts to copulate with other males.
-Further evidence comes from research on the commercial silkworm moth, Bombyx mori, a chemical produced in the abdominal sac of the female adult moth is released shortly after its emergence from the cocoon, male moths were found to be immediately attracted to this scent demonstrated by a characteristic wing flutter and attempts to copulate.
-The sex pheromones of the silkworm moths can elicit responses in the male antenna at concentrations of only a few hundred molecules per square centimeter.
+Observations and laboratory experiments identified a chemical substance involved in the mating behaviour of Culiseta inornata; when exposed to this scent the male mosquitoes were found to attempt sex with dead females and when exposed to the scent of virgin females, the males showed increased sexual activity through excited flight, searching and attempts to copulate with other males.
+Further evidence comes from research on the commercial silkworm moth, Bombyx mori.
+A chemical produced in the abdominal sac of the female adult moth is released shortly after its emergence from the cocoon; male moths were found to be immediately attracted to this scent, demonstrated by a characteristic wing flutter and attempts to copulate.
+The sex pheromones of the silkworm moths can elicit responses in the male antenna at concentrations of only a few hundred molecules per square centimetre.